© 2020 Baptist Health. All Rights Reserved.

 - Increase stomach acids.

-People with heart problems should avoid caffeine, according to the FDA.
 People with anxiety problems or panic attacks may find that caffeine makes these conditions worse.

 Pregnant women and breastfeeding women should consult their doctor about their caffeine intake.
 Caffeine can cross the placenta and affect an unborn child, and it can get into breast milk.
 But moderate amounts are considered safe, according to the American College of Obstetricians and Gynecologists and other health organizations.